 Middle School students participating in SBCS-sponsored extracurricular activities must have satisfactory academic work.
 Based on progress reports and quarterly report card results, failing one class and/or a combined GPA under 2.00 is considered unsatisfactory and will result in two-week probation.
 The principal will communicate the probation to the appropriate party and student's parents.
-Once on probation, the student may participate in practice and meetings, but will not take part in any productions or competitions.
 At the end of the two-week period, the student's status will be re-evaluated.
 At that time, the probation will be ended or extended.
-If extended past the initial two weeks, the student will be completely suspended from the activity; including all practices, meetings, productions, or competitions until the suspension is lifted.
+If extended past the initial two weeks, the student will be completely suspended from the activity; including all practices, meetings, productions, or competition.
 Once a student is suspended, they will be re-evaluated every two weeks (excluding Christmas and Easter breaks) until becoming eligible to participate again.